promagratton/LunchMoneyGmailVenmoIntegration/README.md

 <h2>LunchMoneyGmailVenmoIntegration is exactly how it sounds.
-The Venmo integration utilizes the <a href 'https://developers.google.com/gmail/api?hl=en_US'> Gmail API </a> to read through the users messages for Venmo transaciton info, then uses the <a href = 'https://github.com/juftin/lunchable#installation'> Lunachable library </a> to send transaction data to the users LunchMoney transactions.</h2>
+The Venmo integration utilizes the <a href='https://developers.google.com/gmail/api?hl=en_US'> Gmail API </a> to read through the users messages for Venmo transaciton info, then uses the <a href = 'https://github.com/juftin/lunchable#installation'> Lunachable library </a> to send transaction data to the users LunchMoney transactions.</h2>

 <b>Usage:</b>